-- 11. Each program/project proposed for CIF financing will include: - a.
-A detailed analysis of the financial effectiveness of replacing coal by clean energy or other alternatives mentioned above while integrating the socio-economic cost of carbon - b.
-A detailed assessment of the need for concessionality and how the program/project meets the principles for using concessional resources.
-This includes a calculation of the level of concessionality at the project level17. - c.
-An assessment of the cost-benefit ratio and/or other relevant indicators of cost-effectiveness - d.
-An assessment of the additionality of the project, and how the project complements existing efforts of bilateral and multilateral initiatives, with a focus on impact and leveraging of funds, as the basis for examination. - e.
-An explanation for the type of instrument being used (e.g., grants, loans, guarantees, etc.), taking account of the need to ensure both minimum concessionality at the project level and the importance of maximizing immediate climate action.18 - f.
-An analysis of the expected reduction in the cost of the technology due to technological progress and scale effect at the country, regional, or global level or through organizational learning and scale effects at the country level, where applicable 19
+10. Each program/project proposed for CIF financing will include:

+- a.
+A detailed analysis of the financial effectiveness of replacing coal by clean energy or other alternatives while integrating the socio-economic cost of carbon - b.
+A detailed assessment of the need for concessionality and how the program/project meets the principles for using concessional resources (with evidence and calculations as appropriate) - c.
+An assessment of the cost-benefit ratio and/or other relevant indicators of costeffectiveness - d.
+An analysis of the expected reduction in the cost of the technology due to technological progress and scale effect at the country, regional, or global level or through organizational learning and scale effects at the country level, where applicable